Book cover

 6. Two methods of a repository

-2. Assume an e-commerce system, with the following classes: Order, OrderItem, and Product.
+2. Consider an e-commerce system, with the following classes: Order, OrderItem, and Product.
 Draw a class diagram that represents the relationships between these classes.
-Which classes constitute an aggregate?
-Which class is outside of the aggregate and why?
+Which classes form an aggregate?
+Which class is likely outside of the aggregate and why?

-3. Suppose the following method of the library system discussed in the article:
+3. Suppose the following method from the library system discussed in the article:

 book_available = checkIfBookHasAvailableCopies(book);